Skip to content

 Child support

-Kentucky child support services can help with locating a parent, setting an order, and collecting support.
-Start at the official child support site.
-For background, see ASMOM’s Kentucky child support guide.
+Kentucky child support services can help with locating a parent, establishing parentage, setting an order, and collecting support.
+Start with the official child support portal.
+If support is unsafe to pursue because of abuse, talk with an advocate or legal aid before you take action.

-Kentucky also offers kynect resources for local food, housing, employment, transportation, health, finance, education, mental health, addiction, and legal programs.
+Kentucky also offers kynect resources, a local directory for food, housing, transportation, health, mental health, addiction, employment, education, finance, and legal help.

 Documents checklist